Avalon Holdings Corporation (AWX) Bundle

 Avalon Holdings Corporation's Strategic Advantages

-• Integrated Waste Services: Owning and operating landfills provides a significant advantage in controlling disposal costs and ensuring capacity, a key factor in winning municipal and industrial contracts through 2024.
+- Integrated Waste Services: Owning and operating landfills gives the company control over disposal costs and capacity, which is a critical, long-term competitive edge in winning large municipal and industrial contracts.

 Avalon Holdings Corporation (AWX) How It Makes Money